What is a Credit Card Balance?

-If you’re among the millions of Americans carrying a balance on a credit card, you’re not alone.
-A recent Gallup poll found that 48% of Americans carry credit card debt month-to-month.
-While a credit card balance may seem straightforward, when you understand exactly what it is and how it’s calculated, it can help you make better financial choices when it comes to spending, budgeting and paying down debt.
+If you’re one of millions of Americans that don’t pay off their credit card balance in full every month, you’re not the only one.
+A 2016 Gallup poll found that 48% of Americans carry credit card debt month-to-month.
+While a credit card balance may seem straightforward, when you understand exactly what it is and how it’s calculated, it can help you make better financial choices when it comes to spending, budgeting and paying down your credit card balance responsibly.

 Credit Card Balance: a Definition